NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/ThermalGen.md

 !!! note
     Thermal units can include multiple terms added to the objective function, such as no-load cost, turn-on/off cost, fixed cost and variable cost.
 In addition, variable costs can be linear, quadratic or piecewise-linear formulations.
-These methods are properly described in the cost function document: TODO.
+These methods are properly described in the [cost function page](@ref pwl_cost).

 !!! note